Sail aboard Mahina Tiare III, a Hallberg-Rassy 46, with John Neal and Amanda

 For windless days, a 75 h.p.
 Volvo diesel engine provides up to

-liferaft, extensive first aid supplies, INMARSAT-C and Iridium worldwide
+liferaft, extensive first aid supplies and Iridium worldwide

 AIS transciever, sextant, 4 global position systems, 4 VHF radios, marine SSB radio,

 weatherfax, Navtex, extensive instrumentation, 3 bilge pumps, automatic